 While you’re at it, look at your online payment systems and ensure they’re functioning correctly as well.
 Testing everything early should prevent payment mishaps or your site crashing when the sales start to roll in - if that were to happen you could lose a whole heap of sales, and we know you don’t want that.

 It’s not just online but your bricks and mortar systems you need to look at too.
-Studies show that 40% of shoppers would abandon a purchase if they couldn’t pay on their card, 80% are more likely to shop with a retailer who offers quick payments, and 98% opt to pay contactless-ly because of its speed.
+Studies show that more than 40% of shoppers would abandon a purchase if they couldn’t pay on their card, 80% are more likely to shop with a retailer who offers quick payments (according to research from Retail Week Connect), and 98% opt to pay contactless-ly because of its speed.

 If you do decide to jump into the January sales with both feet, make sure everyone knows about your fantastic deals.
 After all, what’s the point in putting all the effort into hiring extra staff, ordering additional stock, opening for longer hours and upgrading your payment systems if it doesn’t result in additional sales?